masonproffitt/uproot-tutorial/_episodes/02-files.md

 > ~~~
 > {: .output}
 >
-> then this means `uproot` hasn't been installed properly.
+> then this means uproot hasn't been installed properly.
 > Check the [Setup]({{ page.root }}/setup.html) page for detailed instructions.
 > If you're using `conda` (like Anaconda or Miniconda),
-> make sure you've activated the same environment where you installed `uproot`.
+> make sure you've activated the same environment where you installed uproot.
 {: .callout}

 Now open the ROOT file and assign it to variable (which I've named `file` here):